 While not exactly dark or heavy, you can even incorporate metallic and silver in the eye makeup.
 Again, these type of bright colors that border on the cool is as far as it gets to get a contrast.
 These less warm colors can make your eyes pop out.

 Seasonal color analysis spring also includes light brown shades, especially with green eyes.
 In general, just keep the tones light even if you’re using a traditionally dark color.
 In spring makeup, you should avoid any kind of black, even with mascara.
 You do not want to overpower the lightness of the spring seasonal colors.

 The best eyeliner color for spring are:

-Avoid monochromatic makeup for your spring looks, as you want it to be bright, not boring.
+Avoid monochromatic makeup for your spring looks, as you want it to be bright like giving life, not boring.
 This color palette is the closest to the natural colors of the skin with its yellow and pale pink tones.
-So for those who like minimal makeup, this palette is more appropriate.
-It will mimic your skin’s natural tone.
+So for those who like minimal makeup, this palette is more color balance.
+It will mimic your skin tones.

-For makeup, using the 12 Seasonal Color Analysis can give you more narrowed down choices, as it also incorporates some mildly cooler and brighter colors.
+For makeup, using the 12 Seasonal Color Analysis can give you more flattering colors, as it also incorporates some mildly cooler and brighter colors.